ABOVE: U.S. DEPARTMENT OF STATE HUMAN TRAFFICKING HEROES 2019 & TRAFFICKING IN PERSONS REPORT JUNE 2019

 Structure of the course

-- The second school of thought is often articulated in countries of origin but also arises in countries of destination.
-It could be characterized as “holistic”, as it seeks to consider trafficking in its entirety, taking the complex implications of trafficking into account.
+The approach taken in this course could be characterized as “holistic”, as it seeks to consider trafficking in its entirety, taking the complex implications of trafficking into account.
 This approach analyzes relevant economic factors and migration policies, considering the profound evolution of gender roles and relationships.
 From this perspective, exploitation, sexual or otherwise, is at the center of trafficking.